Quadrifolium/TFinMedia/en-GB/20150509 大象公会(Elephant Magazine).md

 At the same time, teenage fans use Weibo more frequently than elder ones.
 Their relationships there are simple, mostly schoolfellows or other fans, which is unlike adult users who have complex relationships and are more careful about the self-image.
-Therefore, these fans are less worried about their forwards -- feel free at being talkative or being misunderstood.
+Therefore, these fans are less worried about their reposts -- feel free at being talkative or being misunderstood.

 *[Image]*
 Activity arrangements among fan sites during WANG Jun-kai's birthday.
 It's easy to find out the effectiveness among famous fans and fan sites, and the propagation result is outstanding.

 *[Image]*
-Regulations about forwards and likes for TFBOYS' fans
+Regulations about reposts and likes for TFBOYS' fans

-There exists cheating of purchasing for forwards or using special accounts for forwards only.
+There exists cheating of purchasing for reposts or using special accounts for reposts only.
 But all the marketing analysts been interviewed agreed that their real fans are much higher than other stars.

 The fans may also do what they can -- buy clothes for them, send SMS messages to vote, buy drinks or candies of the brand they endorses.